grange85/ahfow-www/_posts/2013/2013-06-19-originals-fly-into-the-mystery-by-jonathan-richman-the-modern-lovers-covered-by-luna.markdown

 <iframe class="aligncenter" src="https://embed.spotify.com/?uri=spotify:track:0yUJz57e6JQbVlXzn7PvxQ" width="300" height="380" frameborder="0" allowtransparency="true"></iframe></p>
 <p>Luna's version first turned up on the <a href="http://db.fullofwishes.co.uk/database/discography/luna/104">Benicassim 98</a> compilation listed as "Fly Into The Sun" and then on the Italian compilation <a href="http://db.fullofwishes.co.uk/database/discography/luna/156">Homesleephome2</a> and later on the digital only <a href="http://db.fullofwishes.co.uk/database/discography/luna/206">Lunafied</a>.</p>

-{% ahfowaudio "http://media.fullofwishes.co.uk/02-luna/audio/02_Luna_Fly Into the Mistery.mp3" "Luna - Fly Into The Mystery" %}
+{% ahfowaudio "http://media.fullofwishes.co.uk/02-luna/audio/02_Luna_Fly Into the Mistery.mp3" "Luna - Fly Into the Mystery" %}

 <p>This is Jojo's fourth and last appearance in the Originals series, previously<br />
 <a href="/2013/02/20/originals-back-in-your-life-by-jonathan-richman-covered-by-galaxie-500/" title="Originals: Back in Your Life by Jonathan Richman (covered by Galaxie 500)">Originals: Back in Your Life by Jonathan Richman (covered by Galaxie 500)</a><br />